dtinth/babel-plugin-__coverage__/README.md

     //                               <----------> S2
     ```

-Most likely, this means your coverage percentage will go down, compared to when you were using Istanbul or Isparta.
+Most likely, this means __if you switch to this plugin your coverage percentage will most likely go down__ compared to when you were using Istanbul or Isparta.
+But if you use a lot of arrow functions, this means your coverage will be more accurate!
 Here’s an example from the [bemusic/bemuse](https://github.com/bemusic/bemuse) project:

 ![Imgur](http://i.imgur.com/PX0s8Hy.png)

 ### How do I ignore certain files?

 Well, [Codecov](https://codecov.io/) allows you to ignore files from their web interface, so if you’re using that, then that’s the easiest way!

-Oh yeah if you use webpack, you can set up two loaders.
+If you use webpack, you can set up two loaders.
 One for your production code (with this plugin enabled), and another for your test code (without this plugin).

 And if you’re using Babel, you can precompile your production code with coverage enabled into another directory like `babel src --plugins __coverage__ -d lib-cov` and tell your tests to redirect to that instead.